drmuttik/woodlands-honey/index.md

 Discover the <strong>magic in our honey</strong> – where every drop will teleport you to a flower meadow on a sunny summer day.
 <br><br>
-​At Woodlands Apiary, we are passionate about bringing you the finest honey straight from our hives in the heart of the countryside.
+​At <strong>Woodlands Apiary</strong>, we are passionate about bringing you the finest honey straight from our hives in the heart of the countryside.
 As a small, family-run apiary, we focus on ensuring that our <strong>bees are happy</strong> and our <strong>honey is as natural as possible</strong>.
 <br>